jannetahkola/PWP/palikka-api/README.md

     ```shell
     ./mvnw clean verify sonar:sonar -Dsonar.login=<my_user_token>
     ```
-   or if you omitted `test=0` during deployment, you can just upload the existing reports:
+   or if you used `build-test` during deployment, you can just upload the existing reports:
    ```shell
    ./mvnw sonar:sonar -Dsonar.login=<my_user_token>